 EYW wants your food photos!

-What: In North India, the sidekick to those thick curries is always bread, not rice.
+What: In North India, the sidekick to those thick curries is always flatbread, not rice.
 Rice is often available, should you prefer it, but there’s nothing like a hot piece of freshly made bread for scooping and mopping up a saucy dish—it is how the food here’s been eaten for centuries.
 So, Delhi travelers, if you want to eat like a local here, skip the rice and get to know these various wonderful Indian breads.